Guidance After the Trauma of a Crash

 Q: What if there are multiple injured people in my accident?

-A: Your Bodily Injury (BI) Policy displays two numbers, which are respective of the amounts that can be recovered following an accident – the first being the amount of damages that can be claimed per person, the second being the total paid per accident if more than one injured party is making a claim.
+A: Your Bodily Injury (BI) Policy displays two numbers, which are respectful of the amounts that can be recovered following an accident – the first being the number of damages that can be claimed per person, the second being the total paid per accident if more than one injured party is making a claim.

 For example, if your bodily injury policy is $25,000/$50,000, then one injured party can recover up to $25,000, while all of the people injured in the accident can recover up to $50,000 collectively.
 If there are four injured people in the crash, they will be required to divide the $50,000 provided by your insurance.

 Q: Can I recover compensation from the manufacturer of my own vehicle?

 A: You may be able to pursue an automobile products liability case if your vehicle did not live up to its crash-resistant standard.
 If you experienced defective seat belts, airbags, tires, brakes, car seats, roofs, or fuel-pump systems, and automobile products liability case may be an option.

 For example, if you were hurt in an accident but the fact that the airbags didn’t deploy or the tires on your vehicle blew-out contributed to your injuries or made them worse, then you may have a product liability case against the designer or manufacturer of your vehicle or manufacturer of your tires.
 In such cases, Weinstein Legal can refer you to a products liability law firm, and work with them to pursue the maximum compensation for your claim.

 Q: What kind of damages could I be entitled to?